In most cases, selling a house on Craigslist isn't a good idea.

 Consider enlisting the help of a real estate attorney

 Once you start getting interest in your home, it can be a good idea to find an experienced real estate attorney to help with negotiations and closing.
-These can be complex processes—especially closing—and having someone who’s familiar with the ins and outs can help ensure you don’t miss anything or get taken advantage of.
+These can be complex processes—especially closing—and having someone familiar with the ins and outs can help ensure you don’t miss anything or get taken advantage of.

 Using an attorney doesn’t necessarily defeat the purpose of FSBO—using an attorney is still likely to be less expensive than a real estate agent.
-It’s almost certainly better than leaving money on the table or walking into a sticky agreement without realizing it!
+It’s certainly better than leaving money on the table or walking into a sticky agreement without realizing it!

 Pros and cons of selling on Craigslist